raknoz/meli-carrier-notifications/README.md

 I have included an in-memory database for the application.
 Database schema and sample data for the app is created everytime the app starts, and gets destroyed after the app stops, so the changes made to to the database are persistent only as long as the app is running
 <br/>
 Creation of database schema and data are done using sql scripts that Springs runs automatically.
-To modify the database schema or the data you can modify [schema.sql](./src/main/resources/schema.sql) and [data.sql](./src/main/resources/data.sql) which can be found at `/src/main/resources`
+To modify the database schema or the data you can modify [schema.sql](./src/main/resources/db/changelog/historicalQueryShippingSchema.sql) which can be found at
+ `/src/main/resources/db`